-CHECKLIST QUESTION Ref.
-MoV COMMENTS Draft Concl Final Concl A.5.2.Type and category(ies) and technology of project activity A.5.2.1.Is the type and category of the project activity specified?
-2 DR Yes, but see bellow OK OK A.5.2.2.It is justified how the proposed project activity conforms to the project type and category selected?
-2 DR I The Project Design Document for the COSIPAR project applies the "I.D.
+Ref.
+MoV COMMENTS Draft Concl Final Concl 2 DR Yes, but see bellow OK OK 2 DR I The Project Design Document for the COSIPAR project applies the "I.D.
 Renewable electricity generation for a grid" baseline and monitoring methodology to the project activity.
 We hold significant uncertainty regarding the appropriateness and applicability of the I.D. methodology to the project based on the following: 1.
 In FCCC/CP/2002/7/Add.3 Annex II, under Further Clarifications on Definitions of Eligible Activities, Type (i) project activities, it is stated that "Definition of 'renewable energy': the Executive Board agreed to draw up an indicative list of energy sources/eligible project activities as proposed in the attachment to annex 2 of the annotated agenda of its third meeting."
 As yet this list has not been developed and therefore there are not any officially identified eligible activities.
-As validators, we are forced to rely on suggestions in existing documents regarding what the proposed indicative list CAR 5 OK
+As validators, we are forced to rely on suggestions in existing documents CAR 5 OK 2 2 DR 2 DR The Project Design Document for the COSIPAR project applies the "I.D.
+Renewable electricity generation for a grid" baseline and monitoring methodology to the project activity.
+We hold significant uncertainty regarding the appropriateness and applicability of the I.D. methodology to the project based on the following: 1.
+In FCCC/CP/2002/7/Add.3 Annex II, under Further Clarifications on Definitions of Eligible Activities, Type (i) project activities, it is stated that "Definition of 'renewable energy': the Executive Board agreed to draw up an indicative list of energy sources/eligible project activities as proposed in the attachment to annex 2 of the annotated agenda of its third meeting."
+As yet this list has not been developed and therefore there are not any officially identified eligible activities.
+As validators, we are forced to rely on 2 DR Yes, but see bellow 2 DR The Project Design Document for the COSIPAR project applies the "I.D.
+Renewable electricity generation for a grid" baseline and monitoring methodology to the project activity.
+We hold significant uncertainty regarding the appropriateness and applicability of the I.D. methodology to the project based on the following: 1.
+In FCCC/CP/2002/7/Add.3 Annex II, under Further Clarifications on Definitions of Eligible Activities, Type (i) project activities, it is stated that "Definition of 'renewable energy': the Executive Board agreed to draw up an indicative list of energy sources/eligible project activities as proposed in the attachment to annex 2 of the annotated agenda of its third meeting."
+As yet this list has not been developed and therefore there are not any officially identified eligible activities.
+As validators, we are forced to rely on suggestions in existing documents